 At AU, guidelines have been drawn up which are intended to contribute to the pregnant and breast-feeding woman being able to maintain as healthy and normal a work day as possible – without fearing for herself or the (unborn) child.

 At AU, a checklist has been prepared as a tool for assessing the pregnant/breast-feeding woman´s work tasks.
-It is the the immediate supervisor together with the pregnant/breast-feeding woman who completes the assesment in collaboration with occupational health and safety group (AMG).
+It is the the immediate manager together with the pregnant/breast-feeding woman who completes the assesment in collaboration with occupational health and safety group (AMG).

-Most pregnant/breast-feeding women can keep on their work, however there may be tasks that the pregnant/breast-feeding woman cannot perform during the period.
 The pregnant/breast-feeding woman´s work tasks are adjusted in such a way that impacts are removed or reduced to an absolutely minimum, so that the pregnant/breast-feeding woman can work safely and healthy, if not the pregnant/breast-feeding woman must be transferred to other work.

 The risk of giving birth prematurely or stunting the growth of the fetus can increase with folowwing physical matters: